loqi/outlaw_rails/doc/resources.markdown

 This syntax may also be passed to the `:has_one` and `:has_many` options.
 When doing so, there may be times when it's ambiguous whether you mean "two resource names which are to be auto-pluralized by the inflector" or, "the singular and plural form of a single resource name".
 This ambiguity only arrises when there are two elements of an array.
-In cases like this, it's best to wrap the array inside another array, like so,
+In such cases, the two-element array is assumed to be two independent resources.

 	map.outlaw_resources :account, :provide=>:all, :has_many=>[:debit,:credit]

+If you meant two forms of the same resource name, you'll need to wrap the array within another array.
+Such a structure means "an array of resources containing a single resource, which is described by both the singular and plural form of its name."
+Like so:

 	map.outlaw_resources :user, :provide=>:all, :has_many=>[[:persona,:personae]]

 Route Mnemonics